Sparse Quantum Codes from Quantum Circuits: Introduction

 The number of physical qubits $n$ required for the new code is roughly the circuit size, and this can be chosen to be proportional to the sum of the weights of the original stabilizer generators, when permitting circuit elements to be spatially non-local.
 This result is summarized in our main theorem.

-\begin{theorem} Given any $[n_0,k_0,d_0]$ quantum stabilizer code with stabilizer generators of weight $w_1,\ldots,w_{n_0 - k_0}$, there is an associated $[n,k,d]$ quantum subsystem code whose gauge generators have weight $O(1)$ and where $k=k_0$, $d=d_0$, and $n = O(n_0 + \sum_i w_i)$.
+\begin{theorem} Given any $[n_0,k_0,d_0]$ quantum stabilizer code with stabilizer generators of weight $w_1,\ldots,w_{n_0 - k_0}$, there is an associated $[n,k,d]$ quantum subsystem code whose gauge generators have weight $O(1)$ and where $k=k_0$, $d=d_0$, and $n = O\bigl(\sum_i w_i\bigr)$.
 This mapping is constructive given the stabilizer generators of the base code. \end{theorem}

 The proof is in \secref{ft-gadgets}.
-There are two intermediate result: \thmref{dist-from-FT} shows the validity of our circuit-to-code construction and \thmref{ftgadget} constructs an efficient new fault-tolerant measurement gadget that uses expander graphs.
+There are two intermediate results: \thmref{dist-from-FT} shows the validity of our circuit-to-code construction and \thmref{ftgadget} constructs an efficient measurement gadget that satisfies the relaxed fault-tolerance condition, using expander graphs.
 While expander graphs have played an important role in classical error correction, to our knowledge this is their first use in quantum error correction.

 We then demonstrate the power of \thmref{main} by applying it to two natural scenarios: first to concatenated codes and then to spatially local codes.
 By applying our construction to concatenated stabilizer codes, we obtain families of sparse subsystem codes with by far the best distance to date.
 The previous best distance for a sparse quantum code was due to Freedman, Meyer, and Luo~\cite{FML02}, who constructed a family of stabilizer codes encoding a single logical qubit having minimum distance $d=O(\sqrt{n\log n})$.
 Our construction provides for the following improvement in parameters.